 Specifically, some reasons couples might desire a legal separation rather than a divorce include:

-- To keep health benefits or other insurance;
+- To keep health care benefits or other insurance;

 - To remain entitled to federal survivor benefits under social security or the military;

 - So that the couple can file a joint tax return;